 Through artificial intelligence and computer vision, the AI Dashcam reveals a driver’s level of awareness whenever an unsafe driving incident occurs.

 Did the driver remove their eyes from the road?
 Were they reaching for something in the cab?
-AI Dashcams capture these high-risk driving habits on video, alerting drivers to them as they happen.
+The AI Dashcam captures these high-risk driving habits on video, alerting drivers to them as they happen.

-Motive’s event intelligence and in-house safety team then analyzes every video for you within seconds of the event to determine its context and severity.
+Motive’s event intelligence and in-house safety team analyzes every video within seconds of an unsafe event to determine its context and severity.

-Managers get prioritized videos with rich, actionable insights, and drivers are automatically coached on correctable behaviors when they complete their trip.
-And right from the Motive Driver App.
+Managers get prioritized videos with rich, actionable insights, and drivers receive automated coaching tips right through the Motive Driver App.
 Automated coaching helps to modify unsafe behavior before it leads to a collision.

 4. They’re proactive on communication too